libgd/libgd/windows/msys/README.MSYS.md

     library and its dependants.
 Note that this step may pick up extra DLLs; it sweeps up all of the DLLs in the directories pointed to by *_DLLDIR Makefile variables.

+    Before type "make dist", please make sure you have installed zip command in msys.
+Or You can try to solve it by following ways:
+    * If you use msys, you can install msys-zip(lib, docs, lic) in MinGW Installation Manager/all package.
+    * If you use msys2, you can install msys/zip by pacman and type:

+       pacman -S msys/zip

     Alternately, you can copy the lib (in src/) to wherever it needs to go.